Skip to content

-The Augmented Materiality Lab (AML) brings together scientists and artists with a maker mindset, interested in the technological continuum going from matter/object-centric research on one side, to human/society-centric research on the other.
+The Augmented Materiality Lab (AMLab) brings together scientists and artists with a maker mindset, interested in the technological continuum going from matter/object-centric research on one side, to human/society-centric research on the other.

-With this mission, the AML naturally engages in interdisciplinary research: from Smart Materials, Programmable Matter and the Internet of Things to Robotics, Responsive Architectures and Smart Cities; from Human-Computer Interfaces and Accessibility Interfaces to research on devices that alter perception through Augmented or Virtual Reality; from Machine Learning to embedded Deep Neural Networks hardware.
+With this mission, the AML naturally engages in interdisciplinary research: from Smart Materials, Programmable Matter and the Internet of Things to Robotics, Responsive Architectures and Smart Cities; from Human-Computer Interfaces and Prosthetics, to research on Devices that Alter Perception (DAP) through Augmented or Virtual Reality.
 These subjects are explored both in a traditional academic way, but also in a speculative manner.